a-nagrani/Deep-learning-packages-installation/README.md

-Installing pytorch, tensorflow, keras on a remote machine + all dependencies and useful libraries
+Installing pytorch, tensorflow, keras with conda.

-Assuming you have python3.6 or higher already.
+Some useful tips for using remote machines.

 # Anaconda